 In order to develop the spiritual character of each student, Standards of Conduct have been adopted that will benefit each student's spiritual growth.
 Every student must adhere to these standards, whether they are on school property or away from the campus, during the school year or summer break.
-Maintaining a Christian environment can only be accomplished when students who manifest poor would testimonies contribute negative peer pressure are disallowed the privilege of attending HCS
+Maintaining a Christian environment can only be accomplished when students who manifest would poor testimonies or contribute negative peer pressure are disallowed the privilege of attending HCS